Emergency contraception (EC) can affect the length of your menstrual cycle, meaning that your next period may come later or earlier than expected.

-Getting your period after taking emergency contraception (EC) like Plan B is a sign that you’re not pregnant.
+Getting your period after taking EC, like Plan B, signifies you’re not pregnant.
 So it’s understandable that you’ll want to know exactly when to expect your period.

-But everyone is different, and you may find that your period takes even longer to arrive.
+But everyone is different, and you may find that your period arrives around a week earlier or later than typical.

 The hormones found within Plan B can alter your next period in several ways.
 While some people may notice no change, others have reported everything from different durations to heavier bleeding.